SteffenBrinckmann/pythonEBSD/README.md

 # Features:
   - File formats accepted .ang | .osc | .crc | .txt
   - can write .ang for FCC.
 Others could be added
-  - fast plotting interaction using virtual mask (only used for plotting);
+  - fast plotting interaction using virtual mask (only used for plotting)
+    - increases speed in intermediate test plots
     - even though some interpolation and reading takes time
     - can be removed just before final plotting
   - verified with the OIM software and mTex